Mansfield and Pinxton Railway: Conception

 The canal age had resulted in a network that greatly reduced transport costs, but topography, in particular hilly terrain, left some localities deprived of the amenity.
 Mansfield had no canal; the nearest was the Pinxton basin of a branch of the Cromford canal, about 8 miles away.
 Mansfield’s industry was malting, and the manufacture of stockings and gloves, there were considerable limestone deposits, and sand particularly suited to moulding in cast iron manufacture.
 The lack of economical transport left Mansfield at a disadvantage in transporting its products to market.
 Pinxton was at the eastern edge of coal deposits at practicable depths at the time, so the coal consumed in Mansfield had to be brought in.

 Business interests in Mansfield saw the desirability of a railway connection to the town and promoted a line from the Pinxton basin of the Cromford Canal to Mansfield.
-The Mansfield and Pinxton Railway was authorised by Act of 16 June 1817.
+The Mansfield and Pinxton Railway was authorised by the Mansfield and Pinxton Railway Act 1817 (57 Geo.
+3. c. xxxvii) of 16 June 1817.
 Unlike many tramway extensions to canals, it was authorised independently.
 Its declared purpose was to convey heavy minerals, chiefly coal, lead and limestone at first, to and from the Pinxton basin of the Cromford canal.
 Pinxton was at the eastern edge of coal deposits at practicable depths at the time, so the coal was to be brought into Mansfield.
 The hilly terrain predisposed against extension of the canal.
 The authorised capital was £22,800.
 Immediately after authorisation a meeting of the proprietors took place, indicating that businesspeople had already committed to funding the construction, and no general invitation to subscribe was required.

 Josias Jessop was the engineer of the project.
 Construction evidently proceeded rapidly, but there was a cost overrun.
 At a meeting held on 18 December 1818 it was said that an additional £7,600 was needed to complete the railway.